jean-philippe-martin/JavaJson/README.md

 A simple folding JSON viewer for the terminal, written in Java.

-This isn't complete yet (most notably, scrolling is missing), but the basic functionality is there.
+This isn't complete yet, but the basic functionality is there.

 Available features: